NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 has no pre-defined meaning.
 Their interpretation is purely a matter of agreement between the producer and the consumer(s) of the catalog.

-For example, the "template-x" group could be agreed to indicate that a zone not be signed with DNSSEC.
+For example, the "foo" group could be agreed to indicate that a zone not be signed with DNSSEC.
 Conversely, an agreement could define that group names starting with "operator-" indicate in which way a given DNS operator should set up certain aspects of the member zone's DNSSEC configuration.